arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 ## RTC

 A real-time clock (RTC) is used to measure the time, and is useful in any time-tracking applications.

+The UNO R4 WiFi features a VRTC pin, that is used to keep the onboard RTC running, even when the board is turned off.
+In order to use this, apply a voltage in the range of 1.6 - 3.6 V to the VRTC pin.

 Below is a minimal example that shows how to obtain the date and time from the RTC: